AromaKitsune/My-Windhawk-Mods/README.md

-# My-Windhawk-Mods
+# My Windhawk Mods
-A collection of my Windhawk mods for tweaking Microsoft Windows' behaviours
+A collection of my Windhawk mods for tweaking Microsoft Windows' behaviours and UI.

 ## Confirm Closing Multiple Tabs in File Explorer